PoojaRavi1105/Handwriting-Analysis/README.md

 • Concatenation of the features found for each image id which results in 1024 features in total for a particular row.
 Each row contains the concatenated features of two image id’s which are considered.
 While performing data pre processing, the rows are shuffled to make the dataset better.
 The target values are maintained in a separate file.<br/>
 • Subtraction of the features of the two image id’s results in 512 features for a particular row.
 Each row contains the subtracted features of two image id’s which are considered.
 While performing data pre-processing, the rows are shuffled to make the dataset better.
 The target values are maintained in a separate file.<br/>

-Solutions: Linear Regression using Stochastic Gradient Descent, Logistic Regression
+Solutions: Linear Regression using Stochastic Gradient Descent, Logistic Regression<br/>
-Datasets: Human Observed Dataset, Gradient Structural Concativity
+Datasets: Human Observed Dataset, Gradient Structural Concativity <br/>
 Skills: Python, TensorFlow